Tuesday, March 18, 2014

 and barley,

-Abundance pours down over the head,
+Abundance pours down over the head, heavy with pollen

 and in the puce interrogation of the harvest